Peter Li Preti: Federal politics

 Prior to the 1993 federal election, Li Preti had sought the Liberal Party nomination in the York Centre riding.
 However, Liberal leader Jean Chrétien directly appointed Art Eggleton to run in the seat.
 Besides Li Preti and his supporters, the appointment was criticized by several high profile Toronto Liberals including Joe Volpe, Dennis Mills, and John Nunziata.
 Allegations of racism against Italian-Canadians were also levelled.
 After battling Chrétien in the media and in the courts, Li Preti eventually chose to run as an independent, branding himself an "independent Liberal" using the Liberal colour red, and promising voters he would ask to join the Liberal caucus in House of Commons if elected.
 Li Preti came under some criticism for potentially misleading some voters as to his affiliation with the party.
 Unlike the pro-choice Eggleton, he took an anti-abortion position.
 He emphasized his support for industrial development in many of the CFB Downsview lands in the riding that were being decommissioned.
-Li Preti came in a distant second polling 3,918 votes to Eggleton's 27, 150.
+Li Preti came in a distant second, winning 3,918 votes to Eggleton's 27,150.

 Toronto city councillor

-In 1997 when North York was merged with Toronto and the other parts of Metro to form the new "megacity", he was elected to the new Toronto City Council in the 1997 He was also elected in 2000 and 2003 elections.
+In 1997 when North York was merged with Toronto and the other parts of Metro to form the new "megacity", he was elected to the new Toronto City Council in the 1997 municipal elections.
+He was also elected in 2000 and 2003 elections.

 In the 2006 municipal election he sought re-election against former North York colleague Anthony Perruzza.
 Several incidents occurred during advanced polling on the weekend of November 4–5, 2006, leading to Li Preti and Perruzza accusing each other of dirty campaigning and the breaking of numerous elections.
 Perruzza beat him by 579 votes.
 The contest was repeated in the 2010 municipal election with Peruzza prevailing by 352 votes.

 Following his loss, Li Preti was found to have cheated in his 2010 election campaign.
 A forensic audit ordered by the City of Toronto’s Compliance Audit Committee determined that Li Preti had, contrary to Ontario’s Municipal Elections Act, accepted 46 corporate contributions and overspent his campaign spending limit by $3,065 or 13%.